alhajee/ckan/doc/contributing/pull-requests.rst

    its own branch forked from the master branch.

-   The name of the branch should include the issue number (if this work has an issue in the `CKAN issue tracker`_), and a brief one-line synopsis of the work, for example::
+   The name of the branch should include the issue number (if this work has an issue in the `FMLD issue tracker`_), and a brief one-line synopsis of the work, for example::

     2298-add-sort-by-controls-to-search-page

 #.
-Fork CKAN on GitHub
+Fork FMLD on GitHub

    Sign up for a free account on GitHub and
-   `fork CKAN <https://help.github.com/articles/fork-a-repo>`_, so that you have somewhere to publish your work.
+   `fork FMLD <https://help.github.com/articles/fork-a-repo>`_, so that you have somewhere to publish your work.

-   Add your CKAN fork to your local CKAN git repo as a git remote.
+   Add your FMLD fork to your local FMLD git repo as a git remote.
 Replace ``USERNAME`` with  your GitHub username::

        git remote add my_fork https://github.com/USERNAME/ckan